MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-pdf.md

 ### Highlight

 PDF reader in Microsoft Edge comes with support for adding and editing highlights.
 To create a highlight, the user simply needs to select the text, right-click on it, select highlights in the menu and choose the desired color.
+Highlights can also be created using a pen, or keyboard.
 The next screenshot shows the highlight options that are available.

 ![Use the highlight option in PDF reader](media/microsoft-edge-pdf/pdf-reader-highlight.png)

+### Text Notes

+Read Aloud for PDF adds the convenience of listening to PDF content while carrying out other tasks that may be important to users.
+It also helps auditory learners focus on the content, which makes learning much easier.
+The next screenshot shows a Read Aloud example.
+The highlighting shows the text that is currently being read.

 ### Read Aloud